Angles of Consequence

 CREATED.

-We will give performances at sites with the most direct impact on our climate.
+We give performances at sites with the most direct impact on our climate.

 HUMAN